Public Key Infrastructure Lab

 The HTTPS server setup using openssl’s s_server command is primarily for debugging and demonstration purposes.
 In this task, we will set up a real HTTPS web server based on Apache.
 The Apache server, which is already installed in our container, supports the HTTPS protocol.
 To create an HTTPS website, we just need to configure the Apache server, so it knows where to get the private key and certificates.
 We give an example in the following to show how to enable HTTPS for a website www.example.com.

-Your task is to do the same for SEEDPKILab2018.com using the certificate generated from previous tasks.
 An Apache server can simultaneously host multiple websites.
 An Apache server can simultaneously host multiple websites.
 It needs to know the directory where website’s files are stored.
 This is done via its VirtualHost file, located in the /etc/apache2/sites-available directory.

 To add an HTTP website, we add a VirtualHost entry to the file 000-default.conf.
 See the following example.